yagince/rust-webapp-starter/README.md

 ## when production

-current thereis a bug with actix-web, so before do, you should comment the 6 line(.allowed_origin("http://localhost:1234")) in 'src/utils/cors.rs'
+current thereis a bug with actix-web, so before do, you should comment one line(https://github.com/OUISRC/Rust-webapp-starter/blob/master/src/utils/cors.rs#L6)

 ```bash
 $ git clone https://github.com/OUISRC/Rust-webapp-starter.git